openhab/openhab-addons/addons/binding/org.openhab.binding.tellstick/README.md

 *   *Telldus Core Bridge* - Oldest API, used by USB devices. `telldus-core`
 *   *Telldus Live Bridge* - Telldus Cloud service, all devices with online access. `telldus-live`

-The attentive reader discovers that there is many missing sensor types; `UV`, `Luminance`, `Dew point`, `Barometic pressure` `Rainrate`, `Raintotal`, `Winddirection`, `Windaverage` and `Windgust` which is supported by the Tellstick devices.
-Support have not been implemented on the openhab side yet, contributions are welcome.

 ***Switchbased sensors workaround*** <br>
 *   Some 433MHz magnetic & PIR sensors, for example, magnetic door sensors, are detected as regular `switch` Things instead of type `contact`.
 There is technically no way of distinguish them apart from regulur `switch` Things.